-13. SEGMENT INFORMATION
+14. SEGMENT INFORMATION

-The Company's significant business segments for the three months ended March 31, 2007 and 2006 were Liggett and Vector Tobacco.
+The Company's significant business segments for the three and nine months ended September 30, 2007 and 2006 were Liggett, Vector Tobacco and real estate.
 The Liggett segment consists of the manufacture and sale of conventional cigarettes and, for segment reporting purposes, includes the operations of Medallion acquired on April 1, 2002 (which operations are held for legal purposes as part of Vector Tobacco).
 The Vector Tobacco segment includes the development and marketing of the low nicotine and nicotine-free cigarette products as well as the development of reduced risk cigarette products and, for segment reporting purposes, excludes the operations of Medallion.
 The accounting policies of the segments are the same as those described in the summary of significant accounting policies.
+The real estate segment includes the Company's investments in non-consolidated real estate businesses.

-Financial information for the Company's continuing operations before taxes and minority interests for the three months ended March 31, 2007 and 2006 follows:
+Financial information for the Company's continuing operations before taxes for the three and nine months ended September 30, 2007 and 2006 follows: